 The halt hut

-There’s a resting house on the way from the gate to My Son relic area
+There’s a resting house on the way from the gate to the My Son relic area.

 The temple complex

 The sanctuary includes different towers.
-Each of them has a main tower called kalan and many smaller sub-towers surrounding it.
+Each of them has a main building called Kalan and many smaller sub-towers surrounding it.

-The towers in My Son Sanctuary have different appearances, and each one has a sacred meaning about culture as well as a particular religion.
+The towers in My Son Sanctuary have different appearances, and each one has a sacred meaning about culture and a particular religion.